hipe/tmx/fields/doc/issues/012-normal-normalization.md

         here we will have a bit of a "many worlds" tree..

         step 1 (defaulting): :[#here.theme-2]:
-          if the formal attribute has a proc for defaulting, attempt to resolve a default value from this proc (remembering that it can fail and if it fails we are to ignore the failure as if there was no default proc).
+          if the association has a proc for defaulting, attempt to resolve a default value from this proc (remembering that it can fail and if it fails we are to ignore the failure as if there was no default proc).